coolsmek/FortressGame/README.md

 - design system for managing/creating your own battalion, squads, and the hierarchies involved.
 (UI for players and back-end data)

 Will try and keep this updated with current objectives to keep the project moving forward. : )

+### **This repository will not contain any "art" assets (textures, models, sounds) becuase these types of files tend to be large.
+This repository is for maintaining unity scenes, prefabs, materials, and code files.
+Art will be maintained on Google Drive and should be pulled from there.**